CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 #### Treasure

 A former resident, who used to live here, had stashed a chest filled with coins beneath the flagstone floor of his residence.
 A comprehensive search of the interior of the eastern cottage and a successful DC 10 Wisdom (Perception) check will reveal the old chest nestled amid the roots of a tree growing through the house.
-The chest holds 700 copper pieces, 160 silver pieces, and 90 gold pieces.
+The chest holds 700 copper pieces, 160 silver pieces, and 90 bronze coins.

 #### Awarding Experience Points